MyNextID/beam/README.md

 ### 4.1 Torrent generation

-To generate a .torrent file from a local file, run:
+To generate a .torrent file from a local file or folder, run:

 ```bash
 beam torrent create --file filepath
 ```

-Replace `filepath` with the full path to your file:
+Replace `filepath` with the full path to your file or folder (`folderpath`):

 ```bash
 # Windows